 NAMI COVID-19 Resource and Information Guide – The National Alliance on Mental Illness (NAMI) is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 This guide offers resources for a variety of very specific populations navigating COVID-19, including those with existing mental health diagnoses, those who smoke and use other substances, those who are isolated/detained/have detained family, and the elderly.

 Minimizing Emotional Eating in the Time of the Pandemic – The COVID-19 pandemic has left most Americans reeling, struggling with anxiety, sadness, fear and apprehensive anticipation of the coming days.
 One of the coping skills that many people lean on is indulging in comfort food and sweet snacks to self-medicate for fear and worry.
-Here are some tools that everyone can use to mitigate emotional eating [Read]
+This page provides some tools that everyone can use to mitigate emotional eating.

-Surviving and learning to thrive in the age of the Pandemic – It is certainly easy to succumb to the mental and emotional drain of anxiety and anguish for all of us right now, and for those on the front lines, the toll of daily trauma, weighs especially heavily.
+Surviving and Learning to Thrive in the Age of the Pandemic – It is certainly easy to succumb to the mental and emotional drain of anxiety and anguish for all of us right now, and for those on the front lines, the toll of daily trauma, weighs especially heavily.
 However, there are several tools that we can use to stay present and resilient, surviving and even thriving during this challenging time.
-[Read]

 APA Primer: Keeping Your Distance to Stay Safe – With the number of COVID-19 cases increasing every day, psychologists from the APA offer insights on how to separate yourself from others, while still getting the social support you need.